ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ![graph: electrostatic potential]({{ page.root }}/fig/Coulomb_interaction.png){: width="360" }

-> ## Short-range and Long-range Interactions
+## Short-range and Long-range Interactions
-> The interaction is termed short-range if the potential decreases faster than *r<sup>-d</sup>*, where *r* is the distance between 2 particles and *d* is dimensionality.
+Interactions can be classified as short-range and long-range.
+In a short-range interaction, the potential decreases faster than *r<sup>-d</sup>*, where r is the distance between the particles and d is the dimension.
 Otherwise the interaction is long-ranged.
-Accordingly the Lennard-Jones interactions are short-ranged, the Coulomb interactions are long-ranged.
+In accordance with this, the Lennard-Jones interactions are short ranged, while the Coulomb interactions are long ranged.
-{: .callout}

 ### Bonded Terms
+Bonded terms describe interactions between atoms within molecules.
+Bonded terms include several types of interactions, such as bond stretching terms, angle bending terms, dihedral or torsional terms, improper dihedrals,and coupling terms.

 #### The bond potential
 The bond potential is used to model the interaction of covalently bonded atoms in a molecule.
 Bond stretch is approximated by a simple harmonic function describing oscillation about an equilibrium bond length *r<sub>0</sub>* with bond constant *k<sub>b</sub>*: